stormpath/stormpath-documentation/source/accnt_mgmt.rst

 **With Existing, Linked Accounts, and no Automatic Account Linking**

 On login, Stormpath checks to see if the current Account used for login has any existing Account Links and follows those links.
-If:

-- the current Account is not in the default Account Store, and
-- it finds a linked Account that is in the default Account Store, then:
-- Stormpath will return that linked Account.
+If (1) the current Account is not in the default Account Store and (2) it finds a linked Account that is in the default Account Store, then Stormpath will return that linked Account.

 Example: A user logs in with Facebook, and their existing Account in the Stormpath Facebook Directory is linked with an Account found in the application's default Cloud Directory.
 Stormpath returns the Account from the Cloud Directory, instead of the Account from the Facebook Directory.